Users

 view: [mike]

-List of users allowed to change this user config.
-User admin does not need to be added to the list because admin is granted full access to all configs anyway.
+A list of users allowed to change or delete this user's configuration.
+The admin user doesn't have to be added to the list because it has full access to all configs.

-Only admin and mike are allowed to change config of the account app1.
+Only admin and mike can change the app1 user configuration.

 app1: